 1. Is It Worth Buying A Vintage Amplifier?

 The older products get, the higher the potential savings on purchasing one.
 Depending on how old it is, it is possible to save from thirty percent to fifty percent on purchase.
 However, products older than three years have their prices affected by scarcity, demand, appearance, quality, working order and other factors.

 2. Do Older Amps Sound Better?

-In theory, considering that defective amps would most likely have been discarded long before now, it makes sense that whatever vintage amps left now would be in great working condition.
-In reality however, because vintage amps (also called valve amplifiers or tube amplifiers) were built with vacuum tubes rather than transistors, which gives them a unique sound.
+In theory, considering that defective amps would most likely have been discarded long before now, it makes sense that whatever vintage amps are still around now are in great working condition.
+In reality, however, vintage amps (also called valve amplifiers or tube amplifiers) were built with vacuum tubes rather than transistors, which gives them a unique sound.

 Older stereos come with amplifiers that were built to possess way more electrical current capacities than the more recent amps, and they are certainly not as powerful.
-Older, earlier stereos also produced richer, fuller sounds that the current productions on the market.
+Older, earlier stereos also produced richer, fuller sound that the current productions on the market.